skfit-uni-luebeck/TermServerDFNProxy/README.md

 Only authenticated clients can access resources on this server.
-You will need to obtain a certificate issued within the Deutsches Forschungsnetz-Private Key infractructure (DFN-PKI) with the profile "User" or "802.1X Client" to use this service.
+You will need to obtain a certificate issued within the Deutsches Forschungsnetz-Private Key infrastructure (DFN-PKI) with the profile "User" or "802.1X Client" to use this service.

 To consume resources on this server, you should make sure that